Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 The `Uint8Array`, `Uint16Array`, `Int32Array`, `Uint32Array`, `Float32Array` and `Float64Array` will be replaced by the artificial TypedArray object if those types are not implemented natively.

 Only `subarray`, `buffer`, `set` and `byteLength` are similated.
 The `subarray` just clones the array.
 The `set` method is provided to emulate the `Uint8Array`'s `set` method.
-The emulated typed arrays are slower, don't truncate the items to specific data types and they are memory inefficient.
+The emulated typed arrays are slower, don't truncate the items to specific data types and are memory inefficient.

 If the `Float32Array` native implementation exists and the `Float64Array` is absent, then the `Float32Array` will be used instead of `Float64Array`.